EternityX/nextjs-bp/README.md

 - ESLint
 - Prettier
 - Logging with Pino
-- Capture errors with Sentry and Spotlight
+- Error monitoring with Sentry and Spotlight

 ## Getting Started